rozek/node-red-contrib-reusable-flows/README.md

 ![](reusable-flow-with-disabled-nodes.png)

+They are just treated as if they were enabled (but cannot be executed, however)

 ## Detection and Display of Design Errors ##

 Correct "reusable flows" require a lot of conditions to be met: `reusable` nodes must target an existing (and correct) `reusable-in` node, that node must be directly or indirectly wired to one or multiple `reusable-out` nodes, all `reusable-out` nodes for the same `reusable-in` must be configured for different outputs, etc.